pdf-association/arlington-pdf-model/README.md

 --- | --- |
 array<b>;</b>dictionary |\[ValidateArray];\[ValidateDictionary]

-Another common example is that one dictionary could be validated based on few different links (Annotation could either be Popup, Stamp etc.) In such case options would be separated with a COMMA "," separator like this:
+Another common example is that one dictionary could be validated based on few different dictionaries (Annotation could either be Popup, Stamp etc.) In such case options would be separated with a COMMA (",") separator like this:

 Type | Link |
 --- | --- |
 array;dictionary | \[ArrayOfAnnotations];\[AnnotStamp<b>,</b>AnnotRedact<b>,</b>AnnotPopup]

+Links may also use the "fn:Deprecated()" or "fn:SinceVersion()" functions if a specific type of PDF object has been deprecated or introduced in a particular PDF version.

 ## **PossibleValues**
 PossibleValues also follow the same pattern as Links: